-Students are encouraged to seek grants and fellowships from external sources of funding; this can be an important way of building credentials.
-While this funding may be used to augment a stipend received from the University, outside of exceptional circumstances or certain prestigious internal fellowships (e.g. Notebaert Premier Fellowships) the total amount of stipend support (including both external and internal sources) is limited, per College of Arts and Letters funding policy, to the equivalent of 1 1/2 times the stipend the student would be offered from the departmental fellowship for the nine months of the regular academic year.
-Thus, if the departmental fellowship offers a student a stipend of \$18,750 for those nine months, the combined stipend from internal and external sources cannot exceed \$28,125 for that year (including the summer following the academic year).
+Students are encouraged to seek grants and fellowships from external sources of funding.
+While this funding may be used to augment a stipend received from the University, outside of exceptional circumstances or certain prestigious internal fellowships (e.g. Notebaert Premier Fellowships) the total amount of stipend support (including both external and internal sources) is limited to the equivalent of 1 1/2 times the stipend the student would be offered from the departmental fellowship for the nine months of the regular academic year.
 Per the College of Arts and Letters funding policy, there is no deferring of departmental funding, in whole or in part, to a later year in the doctoral program.
 Students are required to inform the DGS if they receive an outside grant or fellowship or forfeiture of all financial support from the University may result.